 This famed Champagne house still delivers quality and consistency year after year, according to Taylor Grant, wine director at Scopa Italian Roots in Venice, California.
 “It’s robust, yet elegant, with more Chardonnay in the blend than traditional NV cuvées.
 “It’s a versatile option that guests can enjoy well beyond cocktail hour and throughout the dinner.”

-This is a Champagne Zeiger would like to see Prince Harry and Meghan Markle drink this at their 2018 wedding (which, clearly, says a lot!).
 “Pronounced ‘sawn-GHER,’ this wine is the product of the enology school responsible for training 80 percent of Champagne’s winemakers, where current students are trained by former pupils (now Champagne’s most accomplished winemakers) using grapes donated from some of the most prestigious vineyards throughout Champagne,” he says.
-“This cuvée is equal parts Pinot Noir, Pinot Meunier and Chardonnay.
-The bubbles are very fine, the nose presents white peach, apricot and strawberries.”
+“This cuvée is equal parts Pinot Noir, Pinot Meunier, and Chardonnay.
+The bubbles are very fine, the nose presents white peach, apricot, and strawberries.”

-“As American wine embarks on its newest frontier, the northeast, Hermann J. Wiemer has been producing world class wines for what feels like forever,” says Wallace.
-“It’s a blend of Pinot Noir and Chardonnay, so it’s marked by serious acidity that help you celebrate with those chickens that have been on the rotisserie for the past few hours.”
+“As American wine embarks on its newest frontier, the northeast, Hermann J. Wiemer has been producing world-class wines for what feels like forever,” says Wallace.
+“It’s a blend of Pinot Noir and Chardonnay, so it’s marked by serious acidity that helps you celebrate with those chickens that have been on the rotisserie for the past few hours.”